-Memory-based attacks work by targeting specific function locations, CPU registers, among others.
+Memory-based attacks take aim at specific function locations, CPU registers, and other targets.
 Polyverse randomly changes all of these targeting details at the binary level.
 We take source code and run it through a polymorphic compiler, changing register usage, function locations, import tables, and so on to produce individually unique binaries that are semantically equivalent.

 See what weaknesses Polymorphic Linux mitigates in our Weakness Report.